 If you are using Windows 3.1, then you are ready to use the modem with your existing software for data and/or fax operation once you change the modem type in your software.
-If your software does not support Zypcom's Z34-PL or Z34-SL, try another Zypcom model or a Cirrus Logic model.
+If your software does not support Zypcom's Z34-PC or Z34-SC, try another Zypcom model or a Cirrus Logic model.
+If voice capabilities are important, install the SuperVoice communication software.